gnat/sublime-outline-notes-publisher/README.md

 # ✒️ Sublime Outliner Notes to HTML
-Create HTML pages from your indented / whitespace significant notes.
+Publish HTML pages using your regular tab indented notes.

-All from the comfort of [Sublime Text](https://www.sublimetext.com/)!
+Zero dependency publishing from the comfort of your code editor!

 ## Publish HTML

 ![Screenshot](https://user-images.githubusercontent.com/24665/169287961-c3ba086c-72d1-41df-a8b9-e37426957fba.png)

-## From your whitespace significant notes!
+## Hierarchy aware notes!

 ````
 All you have to do...